 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

-This post will focus specifically on Galaxy’s Edge at Disney World, but will glean information from the experience at Disneyland since that will open first.
-Cue the confetti and hold onto your children, it’s about to get crazy.
+This post focuses specifically on Galaxy’s Edge at Disney World, but will glean information from the experience at Disneyland.

 Table of Contents